P-Y-R-O-B-O-T/HARRY_POTTER_ALIASES/README.md

 * **🪄 The Chamber ✨ of Wonders:** In this chamber 🏰, infuse your commands 🧙‍♂️ with the spirit of Hogwarts itself - a place 🌟 where knowledge 📚, bravery 🦁, and friendship 🤝 intertwine to create something truly magical. 🎩✨ Embrace the interactive journey 🚀 of exploration 🔍 and transformation 🌀, where the boundaries 🌈 between the digital 💻 and the fantastical 🧙‍♂️ blur into one. 🔮🌟🪄🔍

+## Contributing 🤝
+We welcome contributions to enhance the magic of SwiftSpell!
+If you have ideas for new aliases, improvements, or bug fixes, we'd love to hear from you.
+Simply open an issue or submit a pull request, and let's make SwiftSpell even more enchanting together!

+## Support 🚀
+Need a guiding spell or have questions about?
+Don't hesitate to reach out through the issue section of this repository.
+Our mystical team is here to assist you on your journey through the realm of command line magic!

 ## INSTALLATION
 * Copy the contents of `mapping.rc` into `~/.bashrc` and then restare the `terminal`